Macon County Archives

 The Macon County Archive is a great research facility that can be often overlooked.
 Archived here are most of the older surviving county records.
 There are facts included through out these varied holdings that are not accessible anywhere else.
 I encourage gleaming of these and of the privately donated material that can be a researchers Mecca.

-Located in what was the Courtroom #2 in the Macon County Courthouse is the County Archive.
 You may wonder just what an archive is and why we have one.
 According to the dictionary an archives is a place designed for the keeping of historic records relating to any particular place.
-Our county needed an Achieve to help preserve it’s records relating to our history and heritage.
-Macon County courthouses have been victim to three fires that destroyed all records prior to 1901 with the exception of Chancery Court.
+Our county needed an Archive to help preserve it’s records relating to our history and heritage.
+Macon County courthouses have been a victim to three fires that destroyed all records prior to 1901 with the exception of Chancery Court.
 This office’s records begin in 1844 when Chancery Court first started.
 They are not complete but do provide a vast amount of information.

 The archive’s history began in what was called the record room.
 The room was grossly too small, nothing more than a glorified closet, and the books were not in any order.
 Some could be found there while others were found in various nooks and crannies thru out the Courthouse with no office quite knowing just what records they did have.
 All the stray books were collected and placed in the Record Room and put in order thus beginning the Archives.
 To achieve this, a lot of clutter had to be disposed of from this room, clutter so dense that the permanent books and records were being harmed by it.

 The Macon County Records Commission was established using guidelines created by the State Library and Archives in Nashville.
-Those serving on this commission are James Ralph Howser, Chairman, Malinda Ferguson, Secretary, Judge John Douglas Wootten, County Commissioners Helen Hesson and Dewayne Whittemore, and County Historian Randy East.
+Those serving on this commission are County Clerk Connie Blackwell, Register of Deeds Cindi Jones, Judge John Douglas Wootten, County Commissioners Helen Hesson and Chad West, and County Historian Randy East.
 Their purpose is to insure the proper destruction of any Courthouse offices records deemed of a non-essential status using guidelines supplied by the State Archive.
 This process is necessary or there would not be any room for vital permanent records due to the enormous amount of the temporary ones.

 The State Achieve wanted a county Archive that was sanctioned and supported by the County Government.
 This was presented to the County Commissioners and it was voted to do so.
 At their regular session 22 February 1999, Randy East was appointed Archivist and also named County Historian, filling the void left by the death of long time County Historian Harold G Blankenship.